 We've all seen or heard how intense and frenzied planning a wedding can be.
 So, what can you do if you want to get married in a beautiful location but don't want to tackle the challenge of putting together a formal, sit-down dinner for 300 of your closest friends?
 Many cruise lines offer a variety of services to help you plan a shipboard or shoreside ceremony, which, of course, will be combined with a romantic cruise honeymoon.

 Planning a cruise wedding can be as easy as making one call.
-Just dial and, poof!
+Just dial, and poof!
 In-house wedding coordinators will begin arranging the ceremony, menu, cake, flowers and music.
 Some will even help you to obtain wedding licenses or provide invitations and thank-you notes.
 And it's easy to let them handle all the extras -- from tuxedo rental to hair and spa appointments.

-Coolest Quirk: Not only can your ceremony be conducted at sea by the captain, but the line has also installed state-of-the-art technology that allows you to broadcast the ceremony live, via Webcam, to friends and family on land.
+Coolest Quirk: Not only can your ceremony be conducted at sea by the captain, but the line also features state-of-the-art technology that allows you to broadcast the ceremony live, via Webcam, to friends and family on land.
 Some Princess captains are pretty romantic; on one particular cruise over Valentine's Day, the captain casually announced he'd conduct vow renewals for anyone who wanted them, and about a half-dozen couples showed up.